The Wind from Nowhere: Plot summary

 As the destruction increases in London, COE decides to abandon its underground base.
 One of Hardoon's officers, a helmeted, taciturn figure called Kroll, arrives.
 Marshall thinks he is there to take him to Hardoon Tower, but Kroll kills him.

 Maitland is evacuated from the underground base along with Steve Lanyon, an American submarine captain, and Patricia Olsen, a journalist.
 Lanyon and Olsen have developed a relationship during recent experiences in Italy.
 They are in a group that leaves in a giant armoured vehicle with a periscope.
 Maitland, realizing they are passing close to Hardoon Tower and wanting to investigate it, sabotages the navigation equipment so that the vehicle goes to the tower, which they can locate by a radio signal.

-Hardoon receives the group so that Olsen, the journalist, can report his success.
-The pyramid, built over tunnels which are collapsing, starts to fall over in the wind, and Hardoon, gazing at the wind through a special window, cannot be saved.
-Maitland and the others, trying to escape from the destruction, realize that they are saved because the wind is starting to subside.
+Hardoon receives the group to his complex so that Olsen and another journalist can report his success in withstanding the wind.
+With winds now over 550 mph the ground underneath the complex begins eroding into a giant ravine.
+The group flee to the pyramid for safety, however it too starts to sag into the ravine below.
+Hardoon, gazing at the wind through a special window, refuses to leave the pyramid as it is collapsing.
+Maitland and the others escape from the pyramid as it finally falls and try to retreat to the bunkers below, but are trapped on a ledge.
+They contemplate jumping into the ravine below in a desperate attempt to escape the wind, but stop as they realize that the wind is starting to subside.